MimberyEarth/my-profile-website/README.md

 git push -u origin main
 Verify Your Repository on GitHub
-Visit your GitHub repository URL and confirm that all your files are present.
+Visit your GitHub repository URL and confirm that all your files are present. git command line tried to forward me to a localhost page that didnt exist.